 It keeps the soul young.
 And all the visions…

 Complete silence.
 Nick bowed.

-Gina rolled onto Bill’s left arm, grasped his right hand and started slapping him in the face with it.
+Gina rolled onto Dean’s left arm, grasped his right hand and started slapping him in the face with it.

 “Quick slapping yourself,” she talk-laughed in a baby voice.
 “Hey…quit slapping yourself.”